 Successful leaders create thriving organizations by stepping out of the spotlight and showing others how to achieve their own greatness.
-There's all kinds of good that comes from being a good listener, especially when you’re the boss.
-Here's 4 tips to keep in mind…
+There are all kinds of good that come from being a good listener, especially when you’re the boss.
+Here are 4 tips to keep in mind…

 Leadership is somewhat like literacy.
 The ability to lead, like the ability to read and write, is no longer an attribute that gives one person an edge over another.
 It is a basic requirement for every job—even at entry-level.
 And in order to lead effectively, we all must first learn to follow.
 Learning to follow is not simply a matter of doing what one is told to do.
 It requires actively working to develop the humility necessary to be willing to follow.